1.1.1

 Use dynamic risk stratification to determine further management at 9 to 12 months after completion of initial RAI ablation, as follows:

-• Reduce TSH suppression to achieve a TSH level of between 0.3 mIU/litre and 2.0 mIU/litre and continue this for life in people with an excellent response to treatment.
+Reduce TSH suppression to achieve a TSH level of between 0.3 mIU/litre and 2.0 mIU/litre, and continue this for life for people who have an excellent response to treatment.

-• Continue TSH suppression to achieve a TSH level of between 0.1 mIU/litre and 0.5 mIU/litre in people who have an intermediate response to initial treatment.
+Continue TSH suppression to achieve a TSH level of between 0.1 mIU/litre and 0.5 mIU/litre for people who have an intermediate response to initial treatment.

-Continue to suppress TSH to less than 0.1 mIU/litre in people who have biochemical or structural evidence of persistent or recurrent disease.
+Continue to suppress TSH to less than 0.1 mIU/litre for people who have biochemical or structural evidence of persistent or recurrent disease.

 Full details of the evidence and the committee's discussion are in evidence review M: TSH suppression versus no TSH suppression.